VectorInstitute/FL4Health/src/examples/dp_fed_examples/client_level_dp/README.md

-# Instance Level Differential Privacy Federated Learning Example
+# Client Level Differential Privacy Federated Learning Example

 This example shows how to implement Differential Privacy into the Federated Learning framework.
-In this case we focus on *instance level* privacy rather than the more substantial client-level privacy.
-Hence, the example uses the Opacus DP-SGD algorithm to impose DP guarantees and accounting is done using instance-level privacy accountants.
-The server side optimization simply uses FedAvg to combine the weights at the server level.
-The clients and their underlying data are Poisson sampled.
+In this case we focus on *client level* privacy which is a more substantial version of instance level DP, where the participation of an entire client's set of data is protected from training dataset membership inference.
+This example uses the FedAvgM implementation with unweighted averaging (To be implemented) suggested in Differentially Private Learning with Adaptive Clipping.
+The example uses an accountant specifically tailered to this approach.
+The clients are Poisson sampled by default.

 # Running the Example
 In order to run the example, first ensure you have the virtual env of your choice activated and run